 Moments later I realized that there was another team heading out, a group that was camping to our left.
 I did not know them, but they seemed numerous, perhaps 15 climbers.
 This added a sense of urgency to our departure, because I did not want to be separated from my friends by a posse of strangers.

 I primed the MegaWarmers in the flow of oxygen in my mask, and massaged them to maximize their contact with the atmosphere.
 Come on babies, catch on.
 It’s really impossible to tell whether the warmers are working right away when it is so cold outside… they need to simmer inside gloves to have any effect.
 I stuffed them in on a leap of faith.
 They had worked well for me on Aconcagua and Vinson… not at all on Denali… and I had never used them at 8,000 meters before.
-I had sustained minor frostbite to my fingertips while pitching high camp on Denali in 2012, when the wind blasted down from Denali Pass at the very moment we arrived at 17,300 feet, and it had taken a couple of hours to dig in and pitch camp from scratch.
+I had sustained minor frostbite to my fingertips while pitching high camp on Denali in 2012, when the wind blasted down from Denali Pass at the very moment we arrived at 17,300 feet, and it had taken a couple of hours to dig in and build camp from scratch.
 Ever since then my fingertips have been more susceptible to the cold.
 Today would be their ultimate test.
-I climbed in Smartwool glove liners and OR PointNChute’s, the single-wall leather lobster gloves that had served me well so far on Everest and on Vinson.
+I climbed in Smartwool glove liners and OR PointNChute’s, the single-wall leather lobster gloves that had served me well so far on Everest 2015 and on Vinson.
 I also carried OR AltiGloves and MH Summit Mitts as backups, but both of them came at the cost of reduced dexterity.
 And, although the AltiGloves had nice palms, I was not convinced that they contained enough loft in their backs to justify using them.
 Months later, when looking at photos from the 1963 US expedition, I was amazed to see beaver skin sewn to the backs of their mitts… the only piece of gear they used that made me jealous.
 If I were ever to got to 8000 meters again, I would sew fur to the backs of my gloves.
 For that night, I hoped that my two lighter-weight gloves would do the trick, so long as the chemical warmers did their part.
 Catch on, just one more time….

 Minutes later Pasang Kami brought my water bottles back, full.
 As at Camp 3, they contained warm—not hot—water.
 And, as before, I knew that my HydroFlask would be fine, but that the 500ml Nalgene bottle would freeze sooner, even if I kept it insulated in an extra thick wool sock and carried it in my down suit’s inner chest pocket.
 No worries, just drink the Nalgene first.
 I made sure the lid was sealed tightly, then slipped a sock around it and put it into the suit pocket upside down.
-This way, if ice formed earlier than expected, it would float to the top and not clog the opening (a trick I had learned the hard way climbing Mt Rainier for the first time in 2008).
+This way, if ice formed earlier than expected, it would float to the inverted bottom and not clog the opening (a trick I had learned the hard way climbing Mt Rainier for the first time in 2008).